bitwarden/adr/decisions/0014-typescript-strict.md

 There are several potential pitfalls related to progressively enabling strict mode.
 Which will benefit from having a plan on how we should tackle the migration.
 Each category of files should have a proper example how how they should be migrated.
-And during the initial migration period we should not prevent people from adding new files that are not strict.
+And during the initial migration period a best effort should be made to be strict-compliant, but we should not prevent people from adding new files that are not strict.
 What we should prevent is people adding new non-strict files in the category that we are currently migrating.

 #### Preparation